On the reduced space of multiplicative multivectors: Introduction

-We are motivated by a key point of view in the study of differentiable stacks \cites{BLlie2algebra,BCLX} --- given a representative of a differentiable stack $\mathbf{G}$ by a Lie groupoid $\Gpd$, the space of multiplicative multivectors on $\mathbf{G}$ is part of a ($\ZZ$-graded) Lie $2$-algebra:
+Recall a key point of view in the study of differentiable stacks \cites{BLlie2algebra,BCLX} --- Given a representative of a differentiable stack $\mathbf{G}$ by a Lie groupoid $\Gpd$, the space of multiplicative multivectors on $\Gpd$ is part of a (strict and $\ZZ$-graded) Lie $2$-algebra: